-STUDENTS MUST: WCG WCG-C CBS Meet High School (HS) Graduation Requirements □ High School graduation or GED/equivalent ☐ High School graduation or GED/equivalent Graduate from a Washington High School (GED OK for certain former foster youth) or approved homeschool program.
-Students seeking direct admissions to a public or private four-year institution are required to graduate with at least a C grade point average.
-No felony convictions before HS graduation Meet College Enrollment Deadline □ N/A □ N/A □ Within one year of HS grad.
-(Typically, the fall term a year after June HS graduation) Submit an Approved Application □ FAFSA or WASFA each year Confirmed to be in one of three DSHS programs: ABD, HEN, or PWA or other WSAC approved program □ FAFSA or WASFA each year
+STUDENTS MUST: WCG WCG-C CBS Meet High School (HS) Graduation Requirements □ High School graduation or GED/equivalent □ High School graduation or GED/equivalent □ Graduate from a Washington High School through a Washington state CTC program (like Running Start) an approved homeschool program, or obtain an approved high school equivalency certificate ■ Students seeking direct admission to a public or private four-year institution are required to graduate with at least a C grade point average.
+No felony convictions before HS graduation Meet College Enrollment Deadline □ N/A □ N/A □ Within one year of HS graduation.
+(Typically, the fall term a year after June HS graduation).
+Submit an Approved Application □ FAFSA or WASFA each year Confirmed to be in one of three DSHS programs: ABD, HEN, or PWA or other WSAC-approved programs □ FAFSA or WASFA each year